ionic-team/stencil-site/src/docs/framework-integration/angular.md

 If `true`, Angular modules will be generated for each Stencil component included in the compilation process.
 When using this option, library maintainers should export the entire contents of the `proxyDeclarationFile` from the entry point of their library.

+Single component Angular modules (SCAM) are a convention in the Angular community of having a single component declared and exported on an Angular module.
+This allows Angular's treeshaking to eliminate unused components and modules from the bundle and leads to reduced coupling and bundle sizes.

 ### includeImportCustomElements

 If `true`, Angular components will import and define elements from the `dist-custom-elements` build, rather than `dist`.